 It's Sam's birthday, so how about a few 'presents' wrapped up on the table to set the scene?

-Murder in the Thirties comes with a full CD of background music.
-If you'd rather create your own playlist look for the popular jazz and swing hits of Glenn Miller, Bing Crosby, Duke Ellington and Ella Fitzgerald.
+We suggest the popular jazz and swing hits of Glenn Miller, Bing Crosby, Duke Ellington and Ella Fitzgerald.

 Try a Sidecar a popular drink in the 1930s.
 Mix one part each of Cointreau and lemon juice with two parts Cognac.
 Shake well with lots of cracked ice then pour into a cocktail glass that's been frosted with lemon juice and sugar.